 Day 3 – Denmark to Sweden

-My train had issues (the emergency brakes kept deploying) and my train took an hour and a half longer than normal.
+My train had issues (the emergency brakes kept deploying) and my train took over an hour and a half longer than normal.
 It’s for these reasons that I choose to make my first day in a city a light exploring day.
 Delays happen and if you have zero reservations, there’s one less layer of stress.

 Once you get to Stockholm, drop your bag off at your hotel before heading out for some lunch.
 After lunch, there’s two areas I’d recommend exploring today.